What Sets Stanley Middle School Apart?

 Progressive academic rigor focused on effective high school preparation

 Head of Middle School Greg Chalfin brings deep experience as an upper school dean, English teacher, coach and faculty advisor.
-He has a Master’s in Curriculum and Instruction from the University of Denver and is closing in on an EdD from the University of Northern Colorado.
+He has a Master’s in Curriculum and Instruction from the University of Denver and an EdD from the University of Northern Colorado.
 Part of Stanley British Primary's philosophy expresses that ‘education should be focused on personal growth, fulfillment and care for others.’
 That statement embodies the core of Greg’s educational philosophy and is where he turns his focus in our Middle School.
 He writes our Middle School blog "Learn Do Become."

 Prepared for High School and Beyond

-Stanley's graduates excel in Denver's public high schools honors, AP and IB programs, as well as private and independent high schools, where acceptance rates over the past 10+ years range between 70 and 80 percent.
+Stanley's graduates excel in Denver's public high school honors, AP and IB programs, as well as private and independent high schools, where acceptance rates over the past 10+ years range between 70 and 80 percent.
 Our emphasis is on helping students develop into self-aware self-advocates - and guidance counselors and teachers confirm Stanley graduates demonstrate a high level of engagement and leadership in their secondary programs.